nepenth/knowledge-base/README.md

 # 📚 Technical Knowledge Base
 ### Welcome to Our Technical Knowledge Base
-We are excited to welcome you to our comprehensive technical knowledge base, featuring 137 expertly curated items across 18 distinct categories.
-This repository is designed to provide you with a wealth of information on various technical topics, all derived from insightful tweets by industry experts and thought leaders.
+We are excited to welcome you to our comprehensive technical knowledge base, featuring a curated collection of 167 technical content items across 21 categories.
+This extensive repository is designed to provide you with insightful information and practical solutions to enhance your understanding and skills in various technical areas.

-### Curated Content for Enhanced Learning
+### Curated from Tweets for Your Benefit
-The content within this knowledge base has been carefully selected and organized to offer a structured approach to learning and reference.
-Each item has been chosen for its relevance, accuracy, and usefulness, ensuring that you have access to high-quality technical information at your fingertips.
-Whether you are looking to deepen your understanding of specific technologies, solve complex problems, or simply stay updated with the latest trends and innovations, our knowledge base is here to support your journey.
+The content within this knowledge base has been carefully selected and organized from tweets, ensuring that you have access to concise, relevant, and up-to-date technical knowledge.
+Our goal is to make complex concepts easily accessible, helping you to stay informed about the latest developments and best practices in your field of interest.

 ### Explore and Discover
-We invite you to explore the diverse categories and subcategories that make up our knowledge base.
-With items meticulously organized by category and subcategory, navigating and finding relevant information is straightforward and efficient.
-From foundational concepts to advanced techniques, every piece of content is intended to enrich your technical knowledge and skills.
-Take your time to browse through our categories, and we are confident that you will find valuable insights and practical advice to enhance your professional and personal projects.
+We invite you to explore our categories and subcategories, where items are meticulously organized for easy navigation.
+From foundational principles to advanced techniques, our knowledge base covers a wide spectrum of technical topics.
+Whether you're looking for a quick reference or an in-depth exploration, we encourage you to dive in, discover new insights, and make the most out of the rich technical content available here.
 ---
 ## 📊 Overview
-- **Total Items**: 137
+- **Total Items**: 167
-- **Main Categories**: 18
+- **Main Categories**: 21
-- **Subcategories**: 88
+- **Subcategories**: 112
-- **Media Files**: 197
+- **Media Files**: 256
-- **Last Updated**: 2025-04-16 14:31:49
+- **Last Updated**: 2025-04-16 17:23:19

 ---
 ## 🧭 Quick Navigation